 ADJACENT IMPROVEMENTS

-Handicapped parking spaces will be next to the new entrance.
-The parking lot will be repaved for smoother walking and wheelchair travel.
-A mural will identify the Clinic and enhance the neighborhood.
+Handicapped parking spaces are moved next to the new entrance.
+The parking lot is repaved for smoother walking and wheelchair travel.
+A bright new mural now identifies the Clinic and enhances the neighborhood.

 HELPING MORE KIDS

-Families will discover the main floor has “flipped,” moving the main entrance and waiting room to what is now the rear of the building.
-Patient care and support services will expand to occupy almost the entire main floor.
-The renovated spaces will benefit the families who spend hours at the Clinic on Team Day, seeing all their child’s specialists and therapists in one convenient visit.
+Families enjoy how the main floor has “flipped,” moving the main entrance and waiting room to what is now the rear of the building.
+Patient care and support services have expanded to occupy almost the entire main floor.
+These renovated spaces benefit the families who spend hours at the Clinic on Team Day, seeing all their child’s specialists and therapists in one convenient visit.

 AMENITIES FOR FAMILIES